The Generation Game: The game

 There are eight competitors, hence the catchphrase "Let's meet the eight who are going to generate" used in earlier series by Bruce Forsyth.
 The couples were a generation apart and in later series, but not originally, of different genders.
 Most of the time it was mother/son, father/daughter.
 Sometimes aunt/nephew and uncle/niece played.
 In the first two rounds, two couples compete against each other in two games.
 One game usually involves first seeing a skilled professional construct or perform something, such as pottery or dancing.
 The contestants attempt to do the same, and a score is given by the professional.
 The other game usually involves more of a quiz element, such as identifying pieces of music.
-At the end of each of the first two rounds, the couple with the lower score is eliminated.
+At the end of each of the first two rounds, the couple with the lowest score is eliminated.

-The two highest-scoring couples compete against each other in the final (or End Game as Larry Grayson called it).
-This is often a big set-piece performance; in the series presented by Bruce Forsyth it was usually a drama or farce, in later programmes a musical or dance performance.
+The two highest-scoring couples compete against each other in the final (or End Game, as Larry Grayson referred to it).
+This is often a big set-piece performance; in the series presented by Forsyth it was usually a drama or farce (in which many elements were deliberately choreographed to go wrong in order to generate more comedy), in later programmes a musical or dance performance.
 The couple that scores the highest go through to the final 'conveyor belt'.
-Originally, this was scored the same way in the first rounds, but when Davidson took over, the winner was decided by an audience vote.
+Originally, this was scored the same way in the first rounds, but when Davidson took over, the winner was decided by an audience vote, apart from in his penultimate series when the winner was decided on points scored.